 Also known as Site Planning, this is drawing up the overall layout of the site to establish navigational strategies and menu structure.
 For a particularly complicated menu heirarchy, enlist the help of your customers to find out what makes the most sense to them through card sorting.

 The techy part is deciding on data relationships and how content will be set up in the database so that it can be displayed to users in clear and clever ways, making it appear simple to them.

 Persona & Scenario Creation

 Armed with research, you should be able to establish who will use the product, where, when and how they will use it.
 Create a personification of the user, complete with name, photo, likes and dislikes.
 Keep this person (or people - there may be more than one) up-front and centre throughout the design and development process to keep the whole team (client included) grounded and reminded that this product will be used by an actual human being.

 Designing, Coding & Deployment

 With wireframes as a base, we can fine-tune the design.
-As I mentioned above, the finished design is almost there by the prototyping stage, so the final design stage is mostly polishing and fine-tuning - working out transitions and micro-interactions.
+As mentioned above, the finished design is almost there by the prototyping stage, so the final design stage is mostly polishing and fine-tuning - working out transitions and micro-interactions.
 My favourite design tool is Sketch, but I'm also loving working with Adobe's latest creation which has - at last - been built for purpose; Adobe XD (Experience Design).

 I work closely with the front-end developers on the team who will use my Invision protoypes to direct their work.
-To maintain a visual identity and consistency across designs, I develop a UX style guide with HTML / CSS examples that becomes the go-to place for front-end development resources so nothing gets lost in translation.
+To maintain a visual identity and consistency across designs, I develop a UX style guide with HTML / CSS examples that becomes the go-to place for front-end development resources so that nothing gets lost in translation.

 I always make sure to add some in-app feedback, such as Usabilla or Intercom, and analytics tracking, such as Google Analytics, code so that when the product has been released into the wild, it will be a lot easier to manage continual improvements with visibility into how users are getting on with your product.